Twilight4/gnome-settings/gnome-scripts/games/README.md

 3. Search and install League of Legends by clicking at the plus icon
 #### Caveats
 - There are two downloads one after the other: the initial client download and the Riot client download.
 Wait for both downloads to finish.
 - Do not enter your login details and login or click play.
-Instead, just quit the launcher when the two downloads have finished.
+Instead, just quit the launcher when the two downloads have finished in btop search for: **league** and kill the process.

 # Optimising League of Legends
 1. Enable low spec mode in league client